Home Office spent millions on ‘ineffective’ adverts to deter asylum seekers

 The Home Office refused a second FOI by The Independent seeking further details of the programmes it funded, saying it would cost too much money to find the information.

 Tim Naor Hilton, the chief executive of Refugee Action, said: “Cruelty costs money.
-The Government’s inhumane and ineffective get-tough-quick schemes come with a massive price-tag for the taxpayer.
+The Government’s inhumane and ineffective get-tough-quick schemes come with a massive price tag for the taxpayer.

 “Nobody wants to see people have to risk their lives in small boats simply to ask the UK for sanctuary.
 The government must create a compassionate and just protection system that provides routes for refugees to reach the UK and treats people with dignity once they arrive.